-Late in 2002, Gibalee, the Indigenous Education Centre on the Ourimbah Campus officially merged with the Wollotuka School of Aboriginal Studies and Indigenous academic activity at The University of Newcastle increased further through the collaborate efforts of Indigenous Student Support, Wollotuka's academic area, Umulliko, Yapug and the Discipline of Aboriginal Health.
+Late in 2002, Gibalee, the Indigenous Education Centre on the Ourimbah Campus, officially merged with the Wollotuka School of Aboriginal Studies and Indigenous academic activity at the University increased further through the collaborative efforts of Indigenous Student Support, Wollotuka's academic area, Umulliko, Yapug and the discipline of Aboriginal Health.

 Since then, Wollotuka has offered programs across the University's three major campuses, from access, through undergraduate degrees to postgraduate doctoral programs.